mrich316/VagrantAtlas/README.md

 ## Customize and Deploy

 To be production-ready, this project requires a more robust implementation of IBoxRepository.
-I only provide an in-memory implementation.
+I only provide an in-memory implementation or a json backed file storage.
 You should also customize Startup.cs to fit your needs.
 You could replace the very simple SingletonRepositoriesHttpControllerActivator.cs by a production DI/IoC container or simply embed the library (VagrantAtlas) in your own ASP.NET project.

-This project has no security at all !
-Anybody can put and update vagrant boxes.
-After all, it's only a proof of concept !
-You have been warned.
+This project only protects __PUT__ calls with Basic Authentication.
+Currently, only a single user is supported and configured in web.config.

 ## Endpoints
 ### __GET /__ (defaults to /atlas)